VMahluza/quickcoach-backend/README.md

 - `verifyToken(token)`: Verify a JWT token
 - `askCoach(question, tagNames)`: Ask a question, get an AI response, and save the session
 - `askOpenrouter(prompt, tagNames)`: Same as askCoach, but with a generic prompt field
+- `registerUser(username, password, email, firstName, lastName)`: Register a new user

 ## Example Queries